open/close all folders

 Played by: Ng Chin HanThe 'accountant' for the Gotham Mob.

 - Bound and Gagged: By Joker.
 This obviously does not end well for him.

 - Character Death: Burned alive on a pile of money, by the Joker.

 - Chronic Backstabbing Disorder: His assurance of safety is worthless because he's only concenered about his own.

 - Corrupt Corporate Executive: Account with a PHD in money laundering.

 - Dirty Coward: Noted to be a "squealer" by Joker and indeed, is not above selling out others to save his own skin.
-Though he appeared to be offended by the accusation.
+He ended his video conference with the mob after the accusation.

 - The Evil Genius: Uses his calculating skills for evil.

 - Kill It with Fire: The Joker does this to him; while he is tied up on top of a bunch of the Gotham Mob's money.

 - Morally Bankrupt Banker: Mobs turn to him to hide their dirty money, so he qualifies.